VaishnaviMoutam/TASKS/README.md

 ## What is Webcam:
 A webcam is a video camera which is designed to record or stream to a computer or computer network.
 They are primarily used in video telephony, live streaming and social media, and security.

+# Python program to save a

+# video using OpenCV

 ## Required Packages:
 ```requirements.txt```